 Amazingly, despite all these, the Philippine wellness and spa industries remain as among those that do not have its own media to specifically highlight the industry’s beneficial practices, developments that continually upgrade industry practices, and tips for healthy living, among others.

 This is why Zest Magazine came into being.

-We aim to be a key source of information on everything about the Philippine wellness and spa industries.
+We aim to be a key source of information on everything about the Philippine health, wellness and spa industries.
 This way, we help Filipinos become familiar with health and wellness in the Philippine to better make use of its benefits, by providing:

 - Updates on the current industry practices;

 - Listings of the best – and worst – spa practitioners, as well as practices that are worth supporting, or avoiding;

 - Information on better living, from tips on caring for oneself to suggestions on staying fit even when time doesn’t seem to allow it;